Treatment with Low-Dose Naltrexone (LDN)

 US National Multiple Sclerosis Society points out that more accurate studies are required before it can be verified that LDN has a positive effect on MS symptoms or it is at all safe to use.

 The British National Health Service has found that there is insufficient proof of the effectiveness of LDN to support MS treatment with it and that such use in the United Kingdom would be unlicensed (ref: Smith, Katie. «What is the evidence for low dose naltrexone for the treatment of multiple sclerosis?».
 National Electronic Library for Medicines, National Health Service.
 Visited 24.
 October 2011).

 The Norwegian authorities "Legemiddelwerket"

-In Norway, The Norwegian authorities "Legemiddelwerket" (per 2013) that "this is not approved treatment and the doctor has a special responsibility to familiarize himself with the available documentation, and on this basis assess possible benefits and disadvantages of low-dose naltrexone.
-The most difficult point for the physician will often be to consider whether it is advisable for the patient to terminate ongoing treatment, such as multiple sclerosis.
-The scientific basis is too weak for a safe answer to be given.
-The doctor should be cautious about terminating any other treatment that has an effect on the disease.
-It may be appropriate to provide low-dose naltrexone in addition to other treatments.
-Whatever solution the doctor chooses in consultation with the patient, thorough follow-up is important.
-Low-dose naltrexone is prescribed by a physician.
-The usual dose is 3-4,5 mg once daily.
+In Norway, The Norwegian authorities "Legemiddelwerket" (as of 2013) that “this is not an approved treatment and the doctor has a special responsibility to familiarize himself with the available documentation, and on this basis assess the possible advantages and disadvantages of low-dose naltrexone.
+The most difficult point for the doctor will often be to assess whether it is advisable for the patient to stop ongoing treatment, for example of multiple sclerosis.
+The scientific basis is too weak for a definite answer to this.
+Your doctor should be careful to stop other treatments that have an effect on the disease.
+It may be appropriate to give low-dose naltrexone in addition to other treatments.
+Regardless of which solution the doctor chooses in consultation with the patient, thorough follow-up is important.
+Low-dose naltrexone is prescribed by a doctor.
+The usual dose is 3-4,5 mg once a day.
 The risk of serious side effects directly related to low-dose naltrexone is considered small.
-The risk will primarily be related to the lack of effect on the underlying disease ”.
+The risk will first and foremost be linked to a lack of effect on the underlying disease ”.